sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

 ## 2. High Level Requirements
 ### Global Scope
 * Techsupport invocation should also be made event-driven based on core dump generation.
-* This is only applicable for the critical processes running inside the dockers.
+* This is only applicable for the processes running inside the dockers.
 Does not apply for other processes.
 * init_cfg.json will be enhanced to include the "CONFIG" required for this feature (described in section 4) and is enabled by default.
 * To provide flexibility, a compile time flag "ENABLE_AUTO_TECH_SUPPORT" should be provided to enable/disable the "CONFIG" for this feature.
 * Users should have the abiliity to enable/disable this capability through CLI.